Community > Funerals and Burial Sites

 Given that the Volga Germans began arriving in Portland in 1881, other burial sites such as the Lone Fir Cemetery (established 1855), the Columbian Cemetery (established 1857), and the River View Cemetery (established 1882) were the primary options for the early pioneers.

-The first burial at the Lone Fir Cemetery occurred in 1846 on what was then privately owned land in a rural setting.
+The first burial at the Lone Fir Cemetery occurred in 1846 on privately owned land in a rural setting.
 The land was later platted as Mount Crawford Cemetery in 1855.
 At the time, Portland existed only on the west side of the river.
 Because of marshy ground, the city closed graveyards at Ankeny and Front, Washington and Stark at 10th, and Burnside at 11th.
-Many bodies were then re interred at Mount Crawford.
-Mount Crawford was renamed Lone Fir in 1866, for the once solitary tree in its northwest corner.
+Many bodies were then re-interred at Mount Crawford.
+Mount Crawford was renamed Lone Fir in 1866 for the once solitary tree in its northwest corner.
 (It’s still standing.)
 The cemetery is located at Southeast 26th Avenue and Southeast Washington Street.
 Some of the earliest Volga German pioneers are buried here.

 The Columbian Cemetery (now the Historic Columbian Cemetery) was founded in 1857 and is now a patch of land that falls within the Interstate Cultural Boundary and underneath the I-5 overpass at 1151 N. Columbia Blvd.
-The website (March 2020) states the follow:
+The website (accessed March 2020) states the following:

-It was common up to the 1920's to have the body of the deceased person brought in a coffin to the home and placed on open display in the living room for family and friends to view.
+It was common up to the 1920s to have the deceased person's body brought in a coffin to the home and placed on open display in the living room for family and friends to view.
 Pallbearers would then carry the coffin to the church for the funeral service.
-Following the funeral service, the body would be transported to the burial site at one of the local cemeteries.
+Following the funeral service, the body would be transported to the burial site at a local cemetery.

-In later years, it became more common to hold the funeral service at a private chapel.
+Holding the funeral service at a private chapel became more common later.
 Mortuary and funeral services were often provided by Pearson Mortuary and Ross Hollywood Chapel.

 Given that the Volga Germans began arriving in Portland in 1881, other burial sites such as the Lone Fir Cemetery (established 1855), the Columbian Cemetery (established 1857), and the River View Cemetery (established 1882) were the primary options for the early pioneers.

-The first burial at the Lone Fir Cemetery occurred in 1846 on what was then privately owned land in a rural setting.
+The first burial at the Lone Fir Cemetery occurred in 1846 on privately owned land in a rural setting.
 The land was later platted as Mount Crawford Cemetery in 1855.
 At the time, Portland existed only on the west side of the river.
 Because of marshy ground, the city closed graveyards at Ankeny and Front, Washington and Stark at 10th, and Burnside at 11th.
-Many bodies were then re interred at Mount Crawford.
-Mount Crawford was renamed Lone Fir in 1866, for the once solitary tree in its northwest corner.
+Many bodies were then re-interred at Mount Crawford.
+Mount Crawford was renamed Lone Fir in 1866 for the once solitary tree in its northwest corner.
 (It’s still standing.)
 The cemetery is located at Southeast 26th Avenue and Southeast Washington Street.
 Some of the earliest Volga German pioneers are buried here.

 The Columbian Cemetery (now the Historic Columbian Cemetery) was founded in 1857 and is now a patch of land that falls within the Interstate Cultural Boundary and underneath the I-5 overpass at 1151 N. Columbia Blvd.
-The website (March 2020) states the follow:
+The website (accessed March 2020) states the following:

-It was common up to the 1920's to have the body of the deceased person brought in a coffin to the home and placed on open display in the living room for family and friends to view.
+It was common up to the 1920s to have the deceased person's body brought in a coffin to the home and placed on open display in the living room for family and friends to view.
 Pallbearers would then carry the coffin to the church for the funeral service.
-Following the funeral service, the body would be transported to the burial site at one of the local cemeteries.
+Following the funeral service, the body would be transported to the burial site at a local cemetery.

-In later years, it became more common to hold the funeral service at a private chapel.
+Holding the funeral service at a private chapel became more common later.
 Mortuary and funeral services were often provided by Pearson Mortuary and Ross Hollywood Chapel.

 Sources